 Topics in Real Estate.
 This class is offered infrequently when visiting guest lecturers and topics need to be communicated to students.
 Example offerings include an urban real estate development course taught by a very active affordable housing developer in the city of Milwaukee.

 Real Estate Internship.
-This course allows students to gain credit for their internship in commercial real estate.
-Students must work at least 240 hours during a grading period and also complete reflections about their experience at the midway point and conclusion of internship.
-Students are encouraged to deliver final projects to their employer that help analyze and solve a business problem within their company.
+This course allows students to gain credit for their internships in commercial real estate.
+Students must work at least 240 hours during a grading period and also complete reflections about their experience at the midway point and conclusion of the internship.
+Students are encouraged to deliver final projects to their employers that help analyze and solve a business problem within their company.